markjprice/web-dev-ai/Code/Part2/project-brief.md

 3. Text input (free-form)

 ### Public Survey Access
-- Public homepage lists published surveys (if “Show on homepage” is true).
+- Public homepage lists published surveys (if “Show on homepage” is true) with a public URL to take the survey.
 - Surveys support pagination on list views.
 - Public users can submit responses.
 - Surveys may display results “to date.”

 ### Results
 Survey creators can:
 - View aggregated results.
 - View individual responses.
 - View responses even while survey is still open.
 - View pie and bar charts for suitable results.

+### User Interface Styling
+- SVG assets for a logo and a survey sketch illustration used on editing pages.
+- The UI uses Pico.css as a baseline, plus a small override file to give TallyApp a subtle brand: gradient header or navbar, colorful logo SVG, light tinted background sections.

 ### Data Storage
 - SQLite database.